papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 description: Comprehensive guide to registering a local asset on the Asset Hub system parachain, including step-by-step instructions.
 ---

-# Register a local asset on Asset Hub
+# Register a Local Asset on Asset Hub

 ## Introduction
 As detailed in the [Asset Hub Overview](./overview.md#local-assets){target=_blank} page, Asset Hub accommodates two types of assets: local and foreign.
 Local assets are those that were created in Asset Hub and are identifiable by an integer ID.
 This guide will take you through the steps of registering a local asset on the Asset Hub parachain.